botletics/SIM7000-LTE-Shield/README.md

 - Created "FONA_LTE_setbaud.ino" sketch to set baud rate to 4800 from default 115200 because at 115200 some parts of text would show up weird in the serial monitor.
 - Added "hangUp()" function but still need to test with SIM card later
 - Added "powerDown()" function using "AT+CPOWD=1" to turn off the SIM7000
 - Tested the dual LTE/GNSS antenna signal strength.
-Inside (near the window) I get an RSSI around 31 (-52 dBm)
+Inside (near the window) I get an RSSI around 31 (-52 dBm) for AT&T
 - Tested HTTP commands!